18F/handbook/_pages/how-we-work/equipment.md

 18F will replace stolen or lost equipment once a copy of the police report is sent to Team Ops and the employee confirms they contacted FPS.

-## Tips for better passwords
+## Requirements for  passwords

-As you set up your 18F accounts and devices, here are three tips for making passwords that reduce security risks: use a password manager, use unique passwords, and use stronger passwords.
+As you set up your 18F accounts and devices, here are three requirements for making passwords that reduce security risks: use a password manager, use unique passwords, and use stronger passwords.

 ### 1. Use a password manager